ACodingFish/Capstone/README.txt

 	i.
 Assemble the desired robotic arm and associated servos ii.
 Connect robotic arm to servos
 	iii.
 Connect the servo hat to power
+d.
+Sensors
+	i.
+Sonar sensors are mounted on front, left, and right side of robotic arm ii.
+ADC sensors are clipped to the inside of the robot's claw.
+e.
+Configuration Files
+	i.
+LOCAL (0 or 1) - Non functional at the moment due to thread reduction, leave as 0 ii.
+IP Address - Specifies the IP address of the server for client configuration files.
+(127.0.0.1 is localhost) iii.
+Port - Specifies port number that the server is bound on iv.
+Encryption (0 or 1) - 1 enables encryption, 0 disables - Authentication will enable encryption by default, 0 is untested
+	v.
+ID - Specifies the name of the server or client vi.
+Authentication (0 or 1) - 1 enables authentication, 0 disables - 0 is untested

 ----------------------------------------
 ----------------------------------------